ursmaheshj/BLOODnegative/index.md

 ![Image](images/home.png)

-- **About Us**: This is contains a summary of the significance of the _Blood Negative_ platform in modern society and how it might benefit patients.
+- **About Us**: This contains a summary of the significance of the _Blood Negative_ platform in modern society and how it might benefit patients.

 ![Image](images/aboutus.png)